eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 ## Inspecting Lanes

 By default, clicking on an edge will inspect the edge object.
-To inspect individiual lanes of an edge either
+To inspect individual lanes of an edge either

 - shift-click on the lane
-- deactive the "click selects edges" toggle button in the top bar (shorcut Alt+4) and then left-click on lanes
+- deactivate the "click selects edges" toggle button in the top bar (shortcut Alt+4) and then left-click on lanes
 - inspect an edge an then right-click a lane in the hierarchy view and select 'inspect'

 ## Inspecting Connections